 Job candidates make a lot of mistakes in interviews.
-That's bad—at least for a sales person hoping to get hired—but what's much worse is when you, as the interviewer, make one of the following seven mistakes.
-This article was published by Inc., and was written by Jeff Haden who is ghostwriting books for some of the smartest leaders he knows in business.
+That's bad, at least for a sales person hoping to get hired, but what's much worse is when you, as the interviewer, make one of the following seven mistakes.
+These steps were originally contributed from an article published by Inc., and was written by Jeff Haden who is ghostwriting books for some of the smartest leaders he knows in business.

 1. Mistake nervousness or shyness for a lack of ability.

 Some people just don't interview well.
 They're nervous or shy and don't make a great impression.
 An awkward interview does not mean a candidate can't do the job, though: Great communication skills in no way signals expertise.

 When candidates seem nervous or uncomfortable, give them the benefit of the initial doubt.
 Help them relax.
 You're a leader and your job is to get the best from people—even people you haven't hired yet.
 You might just uncover a diamond in the deer-in-the-headlights rough.